Jermaine Kearse, the Seahawks’ Mr. Clutch, announces his retirement

 Thus officially ended a career in which, for roughly a decade, Kearse always seemed to find himself at the center of some of the most memorable moments in Seattle football history.

-Kearse made the winning catches in both of the Seahawks’ NFC title wins in this decade as well as the juggling, “did that really happen?” reception that moved the Seahawks to the 5-yard line in the Super Bowl against New England.
+Kearse, 30, made the winning catches in both of the Seahawks’ NFC title victories in this decade as well as the juggling, “did that really happen?” reception that moved the Seahawks to the 5-yard line in the Super Bowl against New England.

 But if those were the most memorable, they were hardly the only ones.

 Kearse, a graduate of Lakes High in Lakewood, was the second-leading receiver in University of Washington history when he departed in 2011 behind another Lakes High grad, Reggie Williams.
+He’d committed to UW as a three-star recruit in the winter of 2007, turning down Oregon and Washington State to stay close to home and revive a then-struggling Huskies program.

 It was there that his Forrest Gump-like quality of always being in the middle of the big moments first came into bloom.